Barrett, Texas

 Barrett, also named Barrett Station, is an unincorporated community and census-designated place (CDP) in Harris County, Texas, United States.
 The population was 5,223 at the 2020 census.
-It was founded in 1889 by Harrison Barrett, a former slave.
+It was founded in 1889 by Harrison Barrett, a formerly enslaved person.

 History

-Located south of Crosby, Texas and the present-day Highway 90, Barrett's Settlement was founded by Harrison Barrett (1845–1917) and has been registered in the Texas Family Land Heritage as Texas Century Farm.
+Located south of Crosby and the present-day Highway 90, Barrett's Settlement was founded by Harrison Barrett (1845–1917) and has been registered in the Texas Family Land Heritage as Texas Century Farm.

-Born into slavery, Barrett was the son of Simon and Lisa Barrett who came to Texas from Louisiana.
-Following the emancipation of Texas slaves in 1865, Barrett spent several years gathering his family together.
+Born into slavery, Barrett was the son of Simon and Lisa Barrett, who came to Texas from Louisiana.
+Following the emancipation of enslaved persons in Texas in 1865, Barrett spent several years gathering his family together.
 He eventually found all of them except one sister, and they settled on land east of the San Jacinto River.
 He purchased this land in 1889 and began a community that later would be known as Barrett's Settlement.
 Beginning with seven houses, the community grew to include additional homes, farms, and businesses.
 Barrett established a school, church, and cemetery.
 After a post office station was opened there in 1947, the area became known as Barrett Station.
 Harrison Barrett's homestead, twice rebuilt by his descendants, stands on its original location.

 Geography

 Barrett is located in eastern Harris County at 29°52′19″N 95°3′43″W (29.871849, -95.062065).
-U.S. Route 90 (Crosby Freeway) passes through the northwest part of the community, with access from two exits.
+U.S. Route 90 (Crosby Freeway) passes through the northwestern part of the community, with access from two exits.
 US 90 leads southwest 22 mi to downtown Houston and northeast 16 mi to Dayton.

 According to the United States Census Bureau, the CDP has a total area of 17.1 km2, of which 16.6 km2 are land and 0.6 km2, or 3.42%, are water.
 The CDP boundary extends west to the San Jacinto River, one of the main tributaries of Galveston Bay.

 Demographics

+Barrett first appeared as an unincorporated community in the 1960 U.S. census and then as a census designated place in the 1980 United States census.

+2020 census

 As of the 2020 United States census, there were 5,223 people, 1,251 households, and 900 families residing in the CDP.